 Physiological measurements have also been used to monitor and measure various physiological parameters.
-Many physiological measurement techniques are non-invasive and can be used in conjunction with, or as an alternative to, other invasive methods.
+Many physiological measurement techniques are non-invasive and invasive methods.

 Measurements are central to clinical practice and medical and health research.
 They form the basis of diagnosis, and evaluation of the results of medical interventions.